testaidemo4/workshop/PROMPTING_GUIDE.md

 **Specific and grounded in the project:**

 ```
-Context: branch workshop/pagduldx; copy examples/example-widget.js.
+Context: branch workshop/dar; copy examples/example-widget.js.
-Task: build a tip calculator in widgets/pagduldx.js.
+Task: build a tip calculator in widgets/dar.js.
 Constraints: two number inputs (bill, tip %); build all DOM inside root; no libraries.
 Output: whenever either input changes, show the tip amount and the total, live.
-Verify: it registers with id "pagduldx" and the PR check passes.
+Verify: it registers with id "dar" and the PR check passes.
 ```

 Same idea, wildly different result — because we named the specifics (exact inputs, live updates), gave the context Codex can't see (which branch, which file to copy), and defined "done" as something checkable.
 If you take one habit from this guide, take this one: **name the specifics.**